What is Health Care Transition?

 - Moving from pediatric care to physicians trained in adult medicine

-Health Care Transition’s target population is youth and young adults between the ages of 12-26, both with and without special health care needs.
-But they are supported through the STEPS by team members.
+Health Care Transition’s target population is youth and young adults between the ages of 12-26, both with and without special healthcare needs.

 The Importance of Emergency Planning and Health Care Transition